Pammal K. Sambandam

-Pammal K. Sambandam is a 2002 Indian Tamil-language comedy film directed by Moulee and scripted by Crazy Mohan.
+Pammal K. Sambandam is a 2002 Indian Tamil-language comedy film co-written and directed by Moulee.
 The film stars Kamal Haasan in the title role alongside Simran, Abbas and Sneha.
 The film was produced by P. L. Thenappan under Media Dreams, while Deva composed the music.

-Pammal K. Sambandam released on 14 January 2002.
-It received positive reviews and became a commercial success.
+Pammal K. Sambandam released on 14 January 2002 and became a commercial success.
 It was later remade in Hindi as Kambakkht Ishq in 2009.
 The core plot of the film was reported to be based on the 1999 film The Bachelor.

 Plot

-When a stuntman Pammal Kalyana Sambandham alias P.K.S and a reputed surgeon Dr. Janaki come across each other at his younger brother Anand's and her best friend Malathi's elopement in Chennai, they instantly develop a dislike for each other.
-They both have a very low opinion of the opposite gender, and also refuse to believe in the concept of marriage.
+When a stuntman Pammal Kalyana Sambandham alias P.K.S and a reputed surgeon Dr. Janaki come across each other in Chennai when his younger brother Anand and her best friend Malathi run away from home to get married.
+They instantly develop a dislike for each other.
+Both have a low opinion of the opposite gender, and also refuse to believe in the concept of marriage.
 Sambandham humorously often censors his middle name "Kalyana" as it means "marriage".
-Janaki, in particular, hates Sambandham for his uncouth manners and language.
+Janaki hates Sambandham for his uncouth manners and language.
 She gets Sambandam arrested when he argues with her at the police station over Anand and Malathi's marriage.
 Sambandham is eventually released on bail.

 Anand and Malathi's marriage soon turns rocky as Malathi feels that Anand had lied to her over a job assignment in Australia before they had eloped.
 On the advice of Janaki, Malathi harasses Anand at every opportunity and makes him do the household work.
 On hearing about Anand's plight, Sambandham decides to fix the relationship by "hooking up" Anand with a woman named Vanaja in order to make Malathi jealous and a more caring and dutiful wife to Anand.
 But, unfortunately for Anand, Janaki makes Malathi believe that Anand is cheating on her and forces her to file for divorce.